 Your Fertility Team Has Your Back

-So while it's extremely rare, OHSS can happen.
+While it's extremely rare, OHSS can happen.
 However, it won’t catch us off guard, and we have lots of helpful ways to get you through it safely and swiftly.
 Whatever your side effects, we will help you manage them until they subside, so you can focus on the next big milestone of IVF treatment: your embryo transfer.

 Be proud of yourself!
 You’ve made it through some of the hardest parts of the process.
 From the never-ending blood draws to the self-injections, you are doing your best, and your entire fertility team is so proud of you.
+Congratulations, and good luck on your embryo transfer if that's what's next for you!
+We will all be thinking about you and your growing family.